openclimatefix/PVNet/README.md

 ### Training PVNet

 How PVNet is run is determined by the extensive configuration in the config files.
-The configs stored in `PVNet/configs.example` should work with batches created using the steps and batch creation config mentioned above.
+The configs stored in `PVNet/configs.example` should work with samples created using the steps and sample creation config mentioned above.

 Make sure to update the following config files before training your model:

-1. In `configs/datamodule/local_premade_batches.yaml`:
+1. In `configs/datamodule/local_presaved_samples.yaml`:
-    - update `batch_dir` to point to the directory you stored your batches in during batch creation
+    - update `sample_dir` to point to the directory you stored your samples in during sample creation
 2. In `configs/model/local_multimodal.yaml`:
     - update the list of encoders to reflect the data sources you are using.
 If you are using different NWP sources, the encoders for these should follow the same structure with two important updates:
         - `in_channels`: number of variables your NWP source supplies